tchop Logo

 4. Enhances decision-making

-Interactive dialogue ensures that decisions are informed by a broad range of viewpoints, making them more balanced and effective.
+Interactive dialogue ensures decisions get informed by a broad range of viewpoints, making them more balanced and effective.
+Instead of relying on a few voices at the top, you tap into collective wisdom.

 Principles of dialogic communication